Thursday, June 18, 2026

 9 am, later start (convenient as we had been busy) motor coach to western Messenia.

 A one hour drive.
-This place called "Palace of Nester", not far from Pylos.
+This place called "Palace of Nestor", not far from Pylos.

-A royal family lived here on the hilltop estate.
-Not necessarily walled.
+A royal family lived here on hilltop estate.
+Some walled.
 One rambling square building with many rooms...possibly 30 x 30 yards.
 Now excavated and under man made steel curved roof cover with open sides.
 The original home had a second floor.
 Stone stairs still standing.
 Upper was made of wood.
 From the hill, one can see a partial view of ocean a few miles in distance.
-One room comtained a stone soaking tub.
+One room contained a stone soaking tub.
 All burnt in a fire many eons ago.
 Man made stairs and cat walks took us above the remains for a full walk over.

 Next, a motor coach ride to Pylos downtown, a seaside resort town built along a towering hill looking into large sea bay.
-Nice village town square on flat surface with stores around and all near the cement docks.
+Nice village treed town square on flat surface with stores around and all near the cement docks.
 Some retail built on streets climbing up from bay downtown.
-Basically just one winding road heading down into city and back up on other end.
+Basically just one winding road heading down steep hillside into city and back up steep hillside on other end.

 We lunched under outdoor canopy extension of restaurant.
 Main course, a fish booyah soup.
 Clams, octopus, shrimp, etc in a reddish liquid.
-An ocean concoction I found to be overwhelming half through with the brine taste of the ocean.
+An ocean concoction I found to be a tad overwhelming half through because of the ocean brine....and eating so many critters at once.

 Free time to walk the square and shop retail.

-Motor coach picked us up for a slow climb out of town to a land protrusion into sea.
-On it, the large remains of a Venetion stone walled fort.
+Motor coach pick up for a slow climb out of town to a land protrusion out into sea.
+On it, the large remains of a Venetian stone walled fort.
 2 major sea battles took place here, per Marily.

-Back on bus for long trip down into town again and back up hill retracing our route.
+Back on bus for trip down into town again and long ride back up hill retracing our route.

 Arrived back at hotel about 6 pm.
-Longer day today.
+A longer day today.

 Free night for dinner.
 The group split to attend other restaurants on the ocean strip.
 We were bushed enough to just relax in the hotel restaurant.
 Soon 3 more couples from our group arrived also.

 A walk back to hotel room.
-All 3 nights in Kalamata spent in the stand alone unit behind hotel.
+We slept all 3 nights in Kalamata in our unit behind main hotel.

 May 12, Monday.
 Day 9.